At Kerry Taylor Auctions we want to make the experience of buying at auction enjoyable and as easy as possible.

-Our sales typically take place on a Monday, and we are open for viewing to the public the Friday and Sunday beforehand.
+Our sales typically take place on a Tuesday, and we are open for viewing by appointment only beforehand.
 Please check the sale calendar for details and confirmation of opening hours for each individual sale, as these may vary.

 If you are not able to visit us in person, the catalogue for each and every sale is available to view online via our website and Invaluable.
 You can create an account on our website to save your favourite lots.
 Condition reports are available upon request and we will be very happy to assist you with any queries you may have.

 Create an account here

 Each lot is presented with an estimate, which indicates our opinion of value and is to be used as a ‘guide’ for buyers.
 There is always the possibility that the final price achieved may be significantly higher than the top estimate, depending on bidding on the day.

 The majority of lots will be consigned with a reserve.
 This is the minimum bid we would accept to sell the item.
 Reserves are not disclosed to bidders and are never set above the low estimate provided.